enterstudio/VoodooI2CPCI/README.md

-# VoodooI2C
+# VoodooI2CPCI

+VoodooI2CPCI is an early attempt at porting the VoodooI2C project to I2C input devices using PCI instead of ACPI;
-VoodooI2C is a project to bring support for I2C input devices to OS X. This repository contains code for both I2C controllers and I2C devices.
+This should bring support for e.g. most Skylake I2C input devices to OS X. This repository contains code for both I2C controllers and I2C devices.

 # Current Status

+* PCI devices are recognized, and get enumerated, reset, ...
+But nothing else.

+# VoodooI2C Current Status

 Currently the following Intel Lynxpoint I2C controllers are almost fully supported:
 * `INT33C2` and `INT33C3` - Haswell era